johnolinda/relationships-small-group-study/02-the-problem-and-the-solution.md

 Let's read Romans 7:21-25 and look more deeply into the issue.

+> So I find it to be a law that when I want to do right, evil lies close at hand.
+For I delight in the law of God, in my inner being, but I see in my members another law waging war against the law of my mind and making me captive to the law of sin that dwells in my members.
+Wretched man that I am!
+Who will deliver me from this body of death?
+Thanks be to God through Jesus Christ our Lord!
+So then, I myself serve the law of God with my mind, but with my flesh I serve the law of sin.
-*Identify some words or phrases that Paul uses to describe his sinful condition.*

-* Law: it is something we will never escape in this life.
-* War: it's a continual internal battle between our flesh and righteousness.
-* Prison: we want to do right, but our sin often pulls against us and takes away our freedom.
-* Rescue: our sin requires outside help.
-* Death: sin brings death and separation both physically and relationally.
+**DISCUSSION QUESTION:** *Identify some words or phrases that Paul uses to describe his sinful condition.
+(Law: it is something we will never escape in this life; War: it's a continual internal battle between our flesh and righteousness; Prison: we want to do right, but our sin often pulls against us and takes away our freedom; Rescue: our sin requires outside help; Death: sin brings death and separation both physically and relationally.*

 We can conclude from this passage that our biggest problem is inside us, and we can't repair it alone.

-## The Basic Effects of Sin (25 Minutes)
+## The Basic Effects of Sin

+---

+**Editor's Note:** *This story is fictional and was created for high school or young adult students, so if you don't feel like it would be appropriate for the students you are working with, feel free to make up a story that will make more sense to them.
+All that matters are the basic elements of demonstrating the six effects of sin in our relationships.
+You will also need to edit the conclusion of the story at the end.*

+---

 Kristin and Shane had been friends through grade school, and in high school it began to turn into something more.
 Although they ended up going to different colleges, they remained close and spent at least three weekends a month together.